 Surgery is performed under sterile conditions.
 All objects introduced or implanted in the body are sterilized to minimize the risk of infection.
 However, there is always a small chance that bacteria can still appear on the implant or hardware and cause a bacterial infection.
 And since the bacteria are inside the implant instead of exposed directly to body tissue, it can be more difficult for your immune system to detect and fight the bacteria.

-Total and partial joint replacements are performed to replace damaged or diseased parts of the joint.
-They may have been damaged by trauma (motor vehicle accidents or falls, for example), or worn down by arthritis or other joint conditions.
+Surgeons perform total and partial joint replacements to replace damaged or diseased parts of the joint.
+Damage may be due to a trauma (motor vehicle accidents or falls, for example), or worn down by arthritis or other joint conditions.